kirandroid0/ev_digital_twin/docs/PHYSICS.md

 temp  = max(temp, ambient_temp)
 ```

 `thermal_mass_factor` decides how quickly a spike in current shows up as a spike in temperature. `cooling_rate` decides how quickly the pack lets that heat go, once the current backs off.
-Together, they're the difference between a battery that reacts instantly and one that just — absorbs it, calmly, and evens out over time.

 ---

-## 10. One number that isn't fed back into anything

-Kinetic energy is logged, not used.
-Just there, quietly, as a way of checking the simulation's honesty against itself:
+## 10. Kinetic Energy

 ```
 kinetic_energy_J = 0.5 * mass * speed_ms^2